- Can you give me a short history of how you got to where you are now, including how you became interested in organic food and farming?

 - Can you describe a typical day in your life?

-- What made you decide to become an Inspector?
+- What made you decide to work for us?

 - What does the Soil Association mean to you?